1. Home

 2. Sew the components of each row together.
 Press seams in adjoining rows in opposite directions.

 3. Join the rows, butting seam allowance lofts for a perfect match.
+Secure the fabrics with straight pins to keep them from shifting.
 Press.

 4. The parent block should measure 12-1/2" x 12-1/2".
 It's important that the block is accurate.
 If it's skewed, or a bit small, press the block again and remeasure.
 Adjust your seam allowance for another block if necessary, sewing a scant 1/4" seam.

-5. Use a square or 6" wide rotary ruler to slice the block in half once vertically (half of the block should be 6-1/4" wide).
-Be sure to make a "square" cut.
-In other words, the 6-1/4" vertical rule should run perfectly down the left side of the block and the bottom of the block should align with a horizontal line of the ruler (see photo above).
-The block's midpoint is critical, so if your seam allowances are a tad "off," be sure the cut will flow down the midpoint of the parent block.
+5. Use a rotary ruler to slice the block in half once vertically.
+Each half of the block should be 6-1/4" wide.
+The 6-1/4" vertical rule should run perfectly down the left side of the block and the bottom of the block should align with a horizontal line of the ruler (see photo above).
+The block's midpoint is critical, so if your seam allowances are a tad off, be sure the cut will flow down the midpoint of the parent block.

-You can make a strip pieced quilt, orderly or somewhat scrappy.
+You can make a strip pieced quilt, either orderly or somewhat scrappy.
+Read more about strip piecing if the technique is new to you.

 1. Choose a square size and determine how you wish to position fabrics.

-4. Cut segments from the strips sets, each the same dimension as the width of your original strips.
+4. Square up one end of each strip set.
+Cut segments from the strips sets, each the same dimension as the width of your original strips.

 5. Sew segments together to create the block, and then slice the block in half as described above (slicing dimensions will differ based on your strip width).